The Play’s The Thing

 Evan and I were in our room.
 He kept worrying about my back.
 “I can’t even feel it,” I said for the fourth time.
 “I may be slightly stiff back there tomorrow, but it’s nothing.
 The vest stopped it.
 What I don’t know is why Ned was trying to stab you.”

-“I think I might know,” Evan said.
-He sat on his bed, then got up and sat on mine, turned so he could look at me.
+“I can tell you that,” Evan said.
+He sat on his bed, then got up and sat on mine, turned toward me.
 “Yesterday, I was talking to Donnie, and the door of the dressing room wasn’t all the way closed.
 Donnie was disappointed that I wouldn’t make out with him.
 He told me he wanted to so bad it was killing him.
 I told him I could just be his friend.
 That there could be no sex between us.
 Well, he got even sadder than he’d been, and I gave in.”

 When he said that, I jerked more upright.
 “Gave in?”

 He shook his head.
 “He was so sad, and so I told him if he wanted, I could pretend, just for right then and never again, to be his boyfriend.
 That it was for pretend and wouldn’t be much, no sex, but he’d have a moment.
 Donnie nodded and said that would be better than nothing, and he understood it was just play-acting for right there and then.
-So he said, ‘Evan, I love you.
+So he stood in front of me and said, ‘Evan, I love you.
 Please kiss me.’
 And I replied in a deeper than usual voice, ‘Donnie, you’re the hottest guy at school.
 I want to get in your pants so bad it hurts.
 I’ve had a horrible time keeping my hands off you.
 I didn’t know you felt this way.
 Yes!
 Yes, I’ll kiss you.’
-Then I got up and went over to him and gave him a quick, really quick, peck on the cheek.
+Then I got stood up, too, and leaned into him and gave him a quick, really quick, peck on the cheek.

 “That was all.
 I left the dressing room then.
 Donnie was hard.
 He didn’t even try to hide it.
 I’m pretty sure he wanted to get off thinking about me kissing him, so I left.
-When I did, though, I saw Ned walking away from the dressing room.
+When I did, though, I saw Ned standing near the dressing room.
 The door had been ajar a crack.
-I think he heard just the last part of what was said, the part where I said I wanted to get into Donnie’s pants.
-Not the part that it wouldn’t be real.
+I think he heard some of what was said, maybe the part where I said I wanted to get into Donnie’s pants.
+Not the part that it wouldn’t be real, though.
 What if he heard and believed the fake part?”

 “So what?”
 I asked, not understanding.
 “So you liked Donnie.
 Why would that upset Ned?
 What?
 You think he likes you and is jealous of Donnie?
 Why stab you for that?”